takeiteasy/tools/README.md

-# dialog-tools
+# mac-tools

-A collection of dialog-related tools designed to be used by shell scripts (Mac only).
+A collection of command-line tools for mac.

 ### fdialog.m